microservicios-ing-soft-v/.github/README.md

 ![Architecture Diagram](./diagram.png)

+---

 ## Summary

 This architecture offers:

 - Full CI/CD automation with GitHub Actions.
 - Declarative and repeatable infrastructure management with Terraform.
-- Strong separation of concerns using microservices.
+- Strong separation of concerns using microservices and multi-repo structure.
+- Remote state management with Azure Storage for safe and collaborative Terraform usage.
+- Secure and dynamic configuration handling with Azure Key Vault.
+- Lightweight and production-optimized Docker images using Alpine and multi-stage builds.
+- Secure image delivery to ACR with proper Service Principal permissions.
+- Automated service updates via remote container restart on a Docker-based VM.
 - Monitoring and automatic healing through health checks.
-- Circuit breaker logic in API Gateway for service resilience.
+- Circuit breaker logic in the API Gateway for service resilience.
 - Scalable and modular deployment using Azure Virtual Machine, Docker, and Docker Compose.